The Camp of the Saints

-The Camp of the Saints (Le Camp des Saints) is a 1973 French dystopian fiction novel by author and explorer Jean Raspail.
-A speculative fictional account, it depicts the destruction of Western civilization through Third World mass immigration to France and the Western world.
+The Camp of the Saints (Le Camp des Saints) is a 1973 French dystopian fiction novel by Jean Raspail.
+A speculative fictional account, it depicts the destruction of Western civilization through mass Third World immigration to France and the Western world.
 The name of the book comes from a passage in the Book of Revelation depicting the apocalypse.
 Almost 40 years after its initial publication, the novel returned to the bestseller list in 2011.
 It was first published in French in 1973 by Éditions Robert Laffont.
 It was first translated into English by Norman Shapiro, and first published in English by Scribner in 1975.

-On its publication, the book received praise from some prominent French literary figures, and through time has also been praised by some critics and politicians in Europe and the United States, but has also been criticized by both French and English-language commentators for conveying racist, xenophobic, nativist, and anti-immigration themes.
+On its publication, the book received praise from some prominent French literary figures, and through time has also been praised by some critics and politicians in Europe and the United States.
+It has also been criticized by both French and English-language commentators for conveying racist, xenophobic, nativist, and anti-immigration themes.
 The novel is popular within far-right and white nationalist circles.